freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-get-help-on-gitter/index.md

 ---
-title: How To Get Help On Gitter
+title: How to Get Help on Gitter
 ---
 Sorry that you are stuck.
 Luckily there are many campers who hang out on Gitter and can help you resolve most issues!
 Follow these simple steps to get help fast: